Cheyenne Dictionary

 mé'anóhkéso na. bastard, illegitimate child.
 Plural mé'anóhkėsono; Non-diminutive mé'anohke.
 Category: family.

 Ménótó'e na.
 1 • close in age person.
 Can be pronounced something like an epithet, functionally equivalent to saying 'too many children' about someone; used of someone who is considered to have too many children, often in stair step succession one year apart.
-Variant: ménótó'ke.
+Variant: ménótó'ke; Plural ménotó'eo'o.
 Category: family.
-Plural ménotó'eo'o.

 2 • Close In Age.
 Category: names.

 ménotó'kėhéso na.
 Gram: dim close in age child.
+Plural ménotó'kėhesono.
 Category: family.
-Plural ménotó'kėhesono.

 -méohtovohe vai. love baby (or small child).
 This is traditionally considered a very difficult thing, since it requires great sacrifice on the part of the parent, and often great expense of gift-giving to appropriate parties. É-méohtovohe.
 She/he loves her/his child/baby/children.
 Medial -óvohe.
 Category: family, babies.